John Audubon: A true conservationist is a man who knows that the world is not

 Simplicity and repose are the qualities that measure the true value of any work of art.

-I know the price of success: dedication, hard work, and an unremitting devotion to the things you want to see happen”
+work, and an unremitting devotion to the things you want to see happen”

 Every great architect is - necessarily - a great poet.
 He must be a great original interpreter of his time, his day, his age.

-No house should ever be on a hill or on anything.
+should ever be on a hill or on anything.
 It should be of the hill.
 Belonging to it.
 Hill and house should live together each the happier for the other.”